christina1797406/InfluxDB/README.md

 # INFLUX-UI-UG-1

-## To run the backend and frontend simultanously:
+## To run the backend and frontend simultaneously from one terminal:
 -  Open a terminal in root directory and run: `npm run start:all`

 ## Team members